Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Budgewoi - Buff Point - Halekulani is below the national average.
-The median assessed income is $44,991 and the average income stands at $51,499.
-This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $50,664 (median) and $57,993 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Budgewoi - Buff Point - Halekulani all fall between the 16th and 17th percentiles nationally.
-Income brackets indicate that the $1,500 - 2,999 earnings band captures 28.7% of the community (2,894 individuals), consistent with broader trends across the broader area showing 30.9% in the same category.
-Housing affordability pressures are severe, with only 81.9% of income remaining, ranking at the 14th percentile.
+The latest postcode level ATO data for financial year 2022 shows that Budgewoi - Buff Point - Halekulani SA2 has an income below the national average.
+The median income is $44,991 and the average income is $51,499.
+In comparison, Greater Sydney's median income is $56,994 and average income is $80,856.
+Based on a 12.61% growth in Wage Price Index since financial year 2022, the estimated current incomes as of September 2025 are approximately $50,664 (median) and $57,993 (average).
+The 2021 Census reveals that household, family, and personal incomes in Budgewoi - Buff Point - Halekulani fall between the 15th and 17th percentiles nationally.
+Income brackets indicate that 28.7% of the community earns $1,500 - 2,999, consistent with broader trends showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 81.9% of income remaining, ranking at the 14th percentile nationally.

 Frequently Asked Questions - Income